hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

   (Optional)
   Cloud Run fully-managed service that receives the events.
 The service should be running in the same project of the trigger.

+* `gke` -
+  (Optional)
+  A GKE service capable of receiving events.
+The service should be running in the same project as the trigger.

+* `workflow` -
+  (Optional)
+  The resource name of the Workflow whose Executions are triggered by the events.
+The Workflow resource should be deployed in the same project as the trigger.
+Format: `projects/{project}/locations/{location}/workflows/{workflow}`

 The `matching_criteria` block supports:

 * `attribute` -
   (Required)
   Required.
 The name of a CloudEvents attribute.
 Currently, only a subset of attributes are supported for filtering.
 All triggers MUST provide a filter for the 'type' attribute.

+* `operator` -
+  (Optional)
+  Optional.
+The operator used for matching the events with the value of the filter.
+If not specified, only events that have an exact key-value pair specified in the filter are matched.
+The only allowed value is `match-path-pattern`.

 * `value` -
   (Required)